 MODIFY A SET OF RANDOM ELEMENTS

-If you try to upgrade your character/army/whatever with cards, each adding/subtracting a stat you inevitably end up with too much math to do.
-Tabletop often resorts to modifying a set of cards by adding better cards in there.
-Deck building games are made around that idea, but it also can be used to fulfil a secondary role.
-Monopoly has a similar concept: instead of adding cash every turn, you increase chance of getting cash.
+If you try to upgrade your character/army/whatever, granting it higher yield, this may end up with too much math to do.
+Your town produces X Useful stuff every turn so don't forget to add it.
+The solution is to modify a set of elements that take effect when activated.
+Deckbuilding games are made around that idea, Monopoly has a similar concept: instead of adding cash every turn, you increase the chance of getting it be capturing slots.

-For player's strategy some actions are more critical then others.
-It is best when rules accommodate the "I need to get this done no matter the cost" panic and have rules that allow to perform otherwise suboptimal actions, sacrificing more resources to get something done.
+For the player's strategy, some actions are more critical than others.
+It is best when rules accommodate the "I need to get this done no matter the cost" panic and have rules that allow performing otherwise suboptimal actions, sacrificing more resources to get something done.

 TURNS AFFECT EVERYONE

-During one player's turn he may select an action everyone takes.
-So waiting for another player is never active.
+During one player's turn, he may select an action everyone takes.
+So waiting for another player is not completely passive.
 Think Starlight Imperium.